-- To teach a child words like "up" or "down," you should demonstrate them to the child.
-For example, take a toy airplane and say "up" as you make the airplane takeoff from a desk.
+- To teach a child words like “up” or “down,” you should demonstrate them to the child.
+For example, say “up” every time you pick the child up.

 - Some children will learn better if cards with the words “up” and “down” are attached to the toy airplane.
 The “up” card is attached when the plane takes off and the “down” card is attached when it lands.

-- To teach a verb like jump, hold a card that says "jump," and jump up and down while saying, "jump."
+- To teach a verb like jump, hold a card that says, “jump,” while jumping.

-- Children with echolalia will often learn best if picture books are used so that the whole words are associated with pictures.
+- Children with echolalia will often learn best if picture books are used so that the language is associated with pictures.

-- Other students might learn best with a phonics-based approach to teaching reading.
+- Other students might learn best with a phonics-based approach.